 The Biblical pattern

-for ministry demands “checks and balances” and a structure of accountability higher than ourselves, therefore, we belong to the Presbyterian Church in America.
+for ministry demands “checks and balances” and a structure of accountability higher than ourselves, therefore, we are a member of the Orthodox Presbyterian Church (OPC).
 Creeds, confessions, catechisms and a historic liturgy link us to other believers not only in this time and place, but across time, geographical boundaries and cultures.

 as interpreted by the historic Reformed tradition, provides us with a solid theological basis from which to discuss marriage, family, children and other personal relationships within the church.